-Soffits are typically located between the roof’s eaves where the fascia and gutters are attached to the wall.
-They are a crucial part of your home, so you must make sure it is properly installed and maintained.
-In this post, Woodbridge Home Exteriors — one of the area’s top siding companies — shares more information about soffits.
+Soffits are typically located between the roof’s eaves, where the fascia and gutters are attached to the wall.
+They are a crucial part of your home, so you must ensure it is properly installed and maintained.
+In this post, Woodbridge Home Solutions shares more information about soffits.

 Types of Soffits

-Similar to window replacement where you have different window styles to choose from, soffit installation also involves selecting the right type of soffit to use for your home.
-Soffits can be made from materials like wood, aluminum and vinyl.
+With many sizes and styles to choose from, soffit installation also involves selecting the right type of soffit to use for your home.
+Soffits can be made from materials like wood, aluminum, and vinyl.
 They can also be vented or non-vented.
-Vented soffit panels are ideal for wider eaves and smaller attic space, while non-vented or continuous soffits work best with narrow eaves and larger attic space.
+Vented soffit panels are ideal for wider eaves and smaller attic spaces, while non-vented or continuous soffits work best with narrow eaves and larger attic spaces.

 The level of maintenance required by soffits may depend on the material.
-For instance, vinyl soffits are known for being low-maintenance provided that they have been installed correctly.
-Here are a few ways you can keep your soffits in good shape:
+For instance, vinyl soffits are known for being low-maintenance, provided that they have been installed correctly.
+Improper installation and other soffits issues can lead to more repairs in the long run.

-Woodbridge Home Exteriors is a multi-awarded home improvement company that specializes in replacement windows, siding, doors, soffits, and fascia.
+Woodbridge Home Solutions is a multi-awarded home improvement company specializing in fascia and soffit replacement and repair.
 We carry out projects to a high standard, ensuring value for your money.
-Call us at (800) 728-3502 or fill out our contact form to schedule an appointment.
+Call us today for a free estimate on new soffits and fascia, or fill out a brief contact form to schedule an appointment.